 FLIRTING IS EXTREMELY DANGEROUS

 I believe that flirting (outside of marriage) is VERY dangerous for people who are married.
 It is an extremely slippery slope from flirting to infatuation to an affair.
 I don’t think ANYONE is above this kind of temptation.
 I’m not!
 The only way I can avoid sexual temptations is to put VERY CLEAR BOUNDARIES around my marriage and my heart and to cling to Christ.

-Not only does flirting make it possible and more probable that someone will begin an affair, but it is just downright DISRESPECTFUL toward a person’s spouse and marriage covenant before God.
+Not only does flirting make it possible and more probable that someone will begin an affair, but it is very disrespectful toward a person’s spouse and marriage covenant before God.

 The Bible commands us to FLEE from sexual immorality as believers.
 And we are also commanded not to allow even a “hint” of sexual immorality to be among us.

 A marriage covenant is a VERY serious thing in God’s sight.
-The price of flirting with someone else is just way too high, in my opinion.
 Is it possible that I might get away with flirting temporarily without becoming involved in an affair?
 Maybe.
-But it is also very likely that flirting could lead to much more than I intended and the fall out could be catastrophic.
+But it is also very likely that flirting could lead to much more than I intended and the fallout could be catastrophic.